+12.4 Children who are absent from education/missing education

-12.4 CHILDREN WHO ARE ABSENT FROM EDUCATION/ MISSING EDUCATION A child being absent from school is a potential indicator of abuse or neglect.
+A child going missing from education is a potential indicator of abuse or neglect.
 All staff should be aware that children who are absent from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or forced marriage.

-There are many circumstances where a child may be absent and have unexplainable and/or persistent absences from education.' / or become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may be absent or become missing from education, but some children are particularly at risk.
 These include children who:

-- ✓ Are at risk of harm or neglect. - ✓ Are at risk from criminal/sexual exploitation. - Are at risk of forced marriage or FGM. - ✓ Come from Gypsy, Roma, or Traveller families. - ✓ Come from the families of service personnel. - ✓ Risk of travelling to conflict zones. - ✓ Go missing or run away from home or care. - ✓ Are supervised by the youth justice system. - ✓ Cease to attend a school. - have a mental health need and has an effect on school attendance and progress. - ✓ Come from new migrant families.
+- Are at risk of harm or neglect

+- Are at risk from criminal/sexual exploitation

+- Are at risk of forced marriage or FGM

+- Come from Gypsy, Roma, or Traveller families

+- Come from the families of service personnel

+- Are at risk of travelling to conflict zones

+- Go missing or run away from home or care

+- Are supervised by the youth justice system

+- Cease to attend a school

+- have a mental health need and has an effect on school attendance and progress.

+- Come from new migrant families

 Our attendance procedures are designed to ensure that a child being absent from school is found and returned to effective supervision as soon as possible.
-If a child goes missing, we will:
+If a child goes missing, either during the school day after arriving at school and then leaving the site or repeatedly fails to attend school, we will:

-- Adhere to the procedures that are set out in our Attendance Policy which includes information regarding Sefton's non -attendance and CME (Child Missing from Education) procedures/identifying and maintaining contact with children Missing form "Education" guidance and Procedures. - The work will be overseen by our DSL, Deputy DSL and Headteacher. - Our pastoral Teams and Attendance Officer are trained in these procedures as is our administrative staff - Where appropriate parents/emergency services and Safer Schools Officer will be informed and kept up to date - Any students identified as being at risk of going missing or involved in truancy will be subject of an individual risk assessment and safety plan, working with outside agencies where appropriate - If the child is open to social care the school should immediately contact the social worker and submit a CME1 to the CME co-ordinator
+- Adhere to the procedures that are set out in our Attendance Policy which includes information regarding Sefton's Non-attendance and CME (Child Missing Education) procedures/ Identifying and Maintaining Contact with Children Missing form Education' Guidance and Procedures - The work will be overseen by our DSL, Deputy DSL and headteacher - Our pastoral teams are trained in these procedures as is our administrative attendance staff - Where appropriate parents and/or emergency services (including IFD) will be informed and kept up to date - Any students identified as being at risk of going missing or involved in truancy will be the subject of an individual risk assessment and safety plan - IF THE CHILD IS OPEN TO SOCIAL CARE THE SCHOOL SHOULD IMMEDIATELY CONTACT THE SOCIAL WORKER AND SUBMIT A REFERRAL (CME1) TO THE CME CO-ORDINATOR